PSYCHOLOGY AND STRESS MANAGEMENT IN DIVER TRAINING: A SCIENTIFIC ANALYSIS

 Research-Based Changes

-Scientific developments have also brought significant advances to courses such as First AID and Rescue Diver, incorporating new practices based on recent research.
-In the field of cardiopulmonary resuscitation (CPR), for example, updated protocols were implemented following studies by the American Heart Association (2015) that highlighted the importance of more effective chest compressions.
+Scientific developments have also brought significant advances to courses such as First Aid and Rescue Diver, incorporating new practices based on recent research.
+In the field of cardiopulmonary resuscitation (CPR), for example, updated protocols were implemented following studies by the American Heart Association (2015) that enhanced the importance of more effective chest compressions.
 The new protocol emphasizes a compression rate of 100 to 120 per minute, with a minimum depth of 5 centimeters for adults, and minimizing interruptions between compressions.
-These changes, along with the recommendation to prioritize compressions before initial ventilation in aquatic emergencies, resulted in a 30% increase in survival rates in drowning situations.
+These changes, along with the recommendation to prioritize compressions before initial ventilation in aquatic emergencies, resulted in a 30% increase in survival rates in drifting situations.
 The focus on more effective compressions includes hands-on training with advanced manikins that simulate realistic chest resistance, allowing students to adjust the appropriate force and rhythm during compressions.

 In the Rescue Diver course, updates also reflect advances in research.
 New realistic rescue scenarios have been added to the curriculum [Figure 6], including situations such as rough-water rescues, management of unconscious divers at depths greater than 10 meters, and response to multiple emergencies with more than one casualty.
 These changes are based on data indicating that hands-on scenarios significantly improve skill retention and diver confidence.
 For example, Brown et al. (2021) found that 45% of trained divers reported increased confidence when applying learned techniques in simulated, life-like environments.

-Figure 6 – Credit: PADI (Professional Association of Diving Instructors)
+Figure 6 – Credit: PADI

 Figure 7 – Credit: Ocean Technology Systems (OTS)